reshusingh07/CodeAlpha-Inten/README.md

-# CodeAlpha-Inten
+# CodeAlpha-Internship
-All the project I did during my Intenship is here !!
+All the project I did during my Internship is here !!